Skip to content

 The standard installation is done by simply:

-• Pulling the docker image from Docker Hub
+• Pulling the Docker image from Docker Hub

 • Creating a reverse proxy to access the web interface (optional but recommended)

-This is the most common way to install a production-ready Repomanager instance on a host with docker.
+This is the most common way to install a production-ready Repomanager instance on a host with Docker.

 Prepare the environment variables

-• FQDN Fully Qualified Domain Name of the Repomanager server.
+• FQDN - Fully Qualified Domain Name of the Repomanager server.

-• NGINX_LISTEN_PORT (Optional) Port to bind the web interface (default 8080).
+• NGINX_LISTEN_PORT - (Optional) Port to bind the web interface (default 8080).
 This variable is only used in host network mode.

-Additonal environment variables
+Additional environment variables

 Choose the network mode

-Pull and run the docker image
+Pull and run the Docker image

-Once everything is ready, pull and run the docker image with the environment variables and the persistent volumes:
+Once everything is ready, pull and run the Docker image with the environment variables and the persistent volumes:

 • bridge network mode